 - Cristine de Clercy.
 Uncertainty and the Calculus of Persuasion: How Leaders Move Citizens Toward Policy Change.
 Book manuscript, in progress.

 - 2018: Gerard Seijts, Cristine de Clercy and Brenda Nguyen.
 "Exploring how Canadian Voters Evaluate Leader Character in Three Cases: Justin Trudeau, Hillary Clinton and Donald Trump."
-Journal of Canadian Studies, accepted and forthcoming.
+Journal of Canadian Studies, 52, no 2 (Spring 2018): 427-450.

 - 2018: Cristine de Clercy.
 “Communications as the Workhorse of Governmental Politics: The Liberal Party Leader and the Liberal Caucus."
 In Alex Marland and Thierry Giasson (eds.), Political Elites in Canada: Power and Influence in Instantenous Times, 151-167.
 Vancouver: UBC Press.

 - 2016: Cristine de Clercy and Peter Ferguson.
 “Leadership in Precarious Contexts: Studying Political Leaders after the Global Financial Crisis.”
 Politics and Governance volume 4 no. 2 (2016): 104-114.
 Download open access PDF file.

 - 2015: Cristine de Clercy.
 “Leading the Party Troops on a Long Campaign: How the Party Leaders Managed the Message.”
 In Alex Marland and Thierry Giasson (eds.)
 Election 2015: Communication, Strategy and Canadian Democracy, 41-42.
 Vancouver: UBC Press and Samsara Canada.